open-resources/prairielearn_workshop/content/1-introduction.md

 - Describe the front-end of the PrairieLearn platform and discuss its potential for use in a classroom.
 - Understand how PrairieLearn can be extended to support a variety of use-cases across multiple disciplines.

+## What is PrairieLearn?

+## Where is PrairieLearn being used?

+## History of PrairieLearn

+## PrairieLearn Community vs. PrairieLearn Enterprise